Animal Capture & Holding

 U.S. Fish & Wildlife Service (USFWS)

-USFWS maintains a permiting website that includes links to permit applications, instructions, and links to the regulations.
-Permit application forms are available on the US Fish & Wildlife Forms page (select 3-200 for most forms associated with wildlife).
+USFWS maintains a permitting website that includes links to permit applications, instructions, and links to the regulations.

 National Marine Fisheries Service (NMFS)